DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits: Theoretical Insights

-\paragraph{State-of-the-art Regret.} In line with the black-box design philosophy, Corollary~\ref{corr:dal_optimal} enables regret upper bounds across all settings considered, with flexibility in the choice of stationary bandit algorithms.
-When using specific stationary algorithms from Section~\ref{section:practical_perf}, DAL matches the state-of-the-art regret bounds in PS-LBs and PS-GLBs at $\tilde{\mathcal{O}}(d\sqrt{N_T T})$.
-In PS-CBs, DAL achieves the state-of-the-art regret bound of $\tilde{\mathcal{O}}(\sqrt{|\mathcal{A}|N_{T}T\log|\Pi|})$.
-More notably, DAL improves the best known bounds in the PS-SCB and PS-KB settings.
-For PS-SCBs, the strongest, prior-based, bound is due to WeightUCB~\cite{wang2023weight}, which achieves $\tilde{\mathcal{O}}(d^{2/3} T^{2/3} N_T^{1/3})$.\footnote{While MASTER may be extendable to PS-SCBs, no regret bound is currently known.} DAL improves this to $\tilde{\mathcal{O}}(d\sqrt{N_T T})$ with our algorithmic choices.
-Although this matches the bound in~\cite{russac2021nsweightscbs}, their analysis relies on substantially stronger assumptions than those in~\cite{huang2025cdbppsmabs}.
-For PS-KBs, the prior-free ADA-OPKB~\cite{hong2023opkb} achieves $\tilde{\mathcal{O}}(\sqrt{d\gamma_T N_T T})$, while DAL improves this to $\tilde{\mathcal{O}}(\sqrt{\gamma_T N_T T})$.
-This highlights the interesting feature of DAL: the order-wise dependence on problem parameters from the stationary setting seamlessly transfers to the PS setting without degradation.
-A more detailed comparison of regret bounds is provided in the Appendix.
+\paragraph{State-of-the-art Regret.} Corollary~\ref{corr:dal_optimal} yields regret bounds across all considered settings while allowing flexible choices of the stationary algorithm.
+Choosing the stationary algorithms in Section~\ref{section:practical_perf}, which achieve optimal stationary regret, leads to the bounds summarized in Table~\ref{table:reg_bounds}.
+For self-concordant bandits, the strongest known bound is prior-based \cite{wang2023weight}; although \cite{russac2021nsweightscbs} attains a sharper rate, its analysis relies on substantially stronger assumptions than~\cite{wang2023weight}.\footnote{While MASTER may be extendable to PS-SCBs, no corresponding regret bound is currently known.} Table \ref{table:reg_bounds} highlights the important property of DAL: the order-wise dependence on problem parameters from the stationary setting seamlessly transfers to the PS setting without degradation.